HannesKiehn/Sudoku/README.md

 ## Introduction

-This project serves as a good introduction to building web applicatons in React.<br/>
+This project serves as a good introduction to building web applicatons with React.
+It is a fully funcional implementation of the logic-puzzle game sudoku.
+The sudoku grid is build with plane css, while other UI elements (buttons, checkbox) utilize bootstrap.
+Under the hood it includes a sudoku solver to generate random (but solveable) puzzles.<br/>
 Feel free to try the application using the link above.

 ## Features